truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/_index.md

 Users can create and manage storage, snapshots, and shares using the **File Explorer**.

 Users can view expanded TrueNAS information details by clicking on the double arrows located at the lower right corner of the system card.
-Information includes the system's manufacturer, serial numbers, support tier, support expiration date, hostname, CPU, CPU cores, physical memory, OS, and uptime.
+Information includes the system manufacturer, serial numbers, support tier, support expiration date, hostname, CPU, CPU cores, physical memory, OS, and uptime.

 ![TrueCommandSingleSystemhardware](/images/TrueCommand/2.0/TCHardwareDash.png "Single System Hardware Information")